RBroden/meet-up-event-planner/README.md

 * *Forms* - There are two options for creating forms in Angular 2 template-driven and reactive forms.
 Since reactive forms are created as properties on the component's class they give us the ability to test forms in unit tests rather than depending on e2e tests to validate form input.
 * *Unit Tests* - There are several types of unit tests.
 Isolated unit tests "examine an instance of a class all by itself without any dependence on Angular or any injected values."[[1]](https://angular.io/docs/ts/latest/guide/testing.html#!#isolated-unit-tests).
 This type of test lends itself well to testing items such as pipes and services–where Angular is not a main dependency.
-[Shallow component tests](https://angular.io/docs/ts/latest/guide/testing.html#!#shallow-component-test)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 If you are running e2e tests it is necessary to run the `serve` conmmand first.